 Female 60 Years Old with Chronic Shoulder Pain, for a period of six months, came in my office.

+She was treated with all these drugs!
 Does the correct treatment option include so many drugs???

-and the orthopaedic surgeon must recognize its causes before starting any treatment.
+Chronic shoulder pain is very common, and the Orthopaedic surgeon must recognize its causes before starting any treatment.

 The most common etiology of chronic shoulder pain can be:

 • Cuff Disease including Impingement Syndrome

 • Multidirectional Instability

 • Biceps Tendon Pathology including SLAP Lesion

 • Acromio-clavicular Arthritis, and

 From all these, I would like to emphasize that chronic biceps tendinitis, rarely is the only lesion.
 Usually, this is a condition which results from Cuff Disease or a SLAP Lesion.